temple-geography/census-gis/docs/exercises/segregation_analysis.md

 * The difference in means is 95% likely to be between 0.091 and 0.094 (rounded).
 * The *p*-value is 2.2 &times; 10<sup>-16</sup>.
 This indicates a very, very small probability that there is no true difference between the means of the distributions.
 Another way of saying this is that it is highly, highly *unlikely* that segregation in Philadelphia and Allegheny is actually *the same*.

 We can compare the distributions visually using histograms.
 First, we construct a data frame to hold *both* distributions.
-Since the distributions have *only* the simulated *D* values, we also have to assign names to each value.
+Since the distributions have *only* the simulated $D$ values, we also have to assign names to each value.
 This is so that we can keep Philadelphia and Allegheny separate in the histograms.

 ```R
 d_compare = tibble(